MicrosoftDocs/fabric-docs/docs/real-time-analytics/jupyter-notebook.md

 ## Run the notebook

-Run the remaining cells sequentially to see how render commands work through KQL magic and begin creating a heatmap of taxi pickups in NYC.
+Run the remaining cells sequentially to see how render commands work through kqlmagic and begin creating a heatmap of taxi pickups in NYC.
+For more information on kqlmagic, see [Use a Jupyter Notebook and kqlmagic extension to analyze data ](/azure/data-explorer/kqlmagic).

 1. The following cell aggregates all pickups within the specified geographic boundary.